Shop Smarter, Not Harder: Save Money in College

 2. Buy what you need, not what you want.

-Before you purchase something, ask yourself if you truly need the item or it’s just something you want to buy.
-Every few months, look through your closet and make a list of items that you need — like wardrobe staples — so you can easily differentiate your needs from your wants.
+To be a smarter shopper, before you purchase something, ask yourself if you truly need the item or if it’s just something you want to buy.
+A great cost effective option is to look through your closet and make a list of items that you need — like paper towels, wardrobe staples, and cleaning supplies — so you can easily differentiate your needs from your wants.
 Take that list with you when you go shopping to keep yourself from making unnecessary purchases.

-Of course, it’s okay to buy some items just for fun every once in a while, but make sure you’ll actually wear these clothes and you aren’t getting them just for the sake of buying something.
+Of course, it’s okay to buy some items just for fun every once in a while, but make sure it’s not everything and you’ll actually wear these clothes and you aren’t getting them just for the sake of buying something.

 3. Buy clothes on sale.

-Have you bought an item for full price, only to spot it on sale a week or two later?
-If so, hear me out on this: when you see a full-priced item you want, wait until it goes on sale to buy it.
+Have you bought an item for full price, only to spot it on seasonal sales in a week or two later?
+If so, hear me out on this: when you see a full-priced item you want, wait until it goes on sale to buy it to take advantage.
 It may seem like a pain, but waiting for the price of full-priced items will save you a lot of money in the long run.
+Make sure to check for negative feedback on the items you’re trying to buy!

 Also, it’s a good idea to sign up for the e-mail lists of your favorite retailers or check out CF’s weekly Coupon & Sales posts, so you’ll be in the know about great sales and discounts that can save you even more money.